osiell/oerplib/doc/source/tutorials.rst

 Update data through browsable records
 -------------------------------------

-Update data of a browsable record is workable with the ``write_record`` method of an :class:`OERP <oerplib.OERP>` instance.
+Update data of a browsable record is workable with the :func:`write_record <oerplib.OERP.write_record>` method of an :class:`OERP <oerplib.OERP>` instance.
 Let's update the first contact's name of a partner::

     >>> partner.address[0].name = "Caporal Jones"